Tanzania arrests opposition leaders, foiling post-election protests

-NAIROBI (Reuters) - Tanzanian police on Monday prevented planned opposition protests against last week’s election by arresting officials of the main opposition party, Chadema, its presidential candidate said.
+NAIROBI (Reuters) - Tanzanian police on Monday thwarted planned opposition protests against last week’s election over alleged irregularities by arresting officials of the main opposition party, Chadema, its presidential candidate said.

-The opposition has demanded a re-run of the vote, citing widespread irregularities, and called for protests against the outcome, which returned President John Magufuli to office with 84% of the vote on Oct.
+The opposition has demanded a re-run of the vote, citing what they called widespread suspected fraud, and called for protests against the outcome, which returned President John Magufuli to office with 84% of the vote on Oct.
 28.

 “We have not been able to protest,” Tundu Lissu, who garnered an official 13%, told Reuters, citing heavy deployments of the police on the streets and the arrest of several party officials and supporters.